How this works.

 - σ of the parties’ positions on the question, divided by the mean σ across the question pool.
 Questions where every party agrees count for almost nothing; questions that actually separate the parties count for more.
 Floored at 0.25×.

-- Manifesto clarity
+- Programme clarity

 The confidence band shrinks the more you answer (roughly 1/√n) and widens for parties whose positions were harder to read clearly.